GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 Much better!

 > Tip :
-> When creating a node graph using Python, if you add the nodes, declare variables for them, connect them, and **then** add them to `script` all at once, they will automatically and evenly lay themselves out.
+> When creating a node graph using Python, if you add the nodes, declare variables for them, connect them, and **then** add them to `root` all at once, they will automatically and evenly lay themselves out.
 In fact, that is essentially what Gaffer scripts do when loaded.

 Here is the final graph: